qkevinto/ean13-barcode-generator/README.md

 ## Usage

 * Run `perl gen.pl`, `run.sh`, or `run.command` (on OSX) to get started and follow the prompts.
-* For batch operation, ensure `input.csv` file is present and formatted as `filename,EAN13` per barcode, per line.
+* For batch operation, ensure `input.csv` file is present and formatted as `filename,data` per barcode, per line.